-Invasive infections by capsulated bacteria may represent severe complications during chemotherapy, especially in leukemic patients in whom an impairment of pneumococcal immunity has been reported^{25,46,47}.
+Invasive infections by encapsulated bacteria may cause severe complications during chemotherapy, especially in leukemic patients in whom an impairment of pneumococcal immunity has been reported.
 There is limited experience on the use of vaccinations for Pneumococcus in children being treated for cancer.
-Local data shows that a significant number of children receiving cancer treatment incur moderate to severe local reactions (10% 9/89) to the pneumococcal polysaccharide vaccine (PPV-23)^{33,34}.

-Since the protection provided by the vaccine during chemotherapy is uncertain and the presence of decrease quality of life to the patient due to pain at reaction site and admission to hospital for treatment of cellulitis and the low incidence of invasive pneumococcal infection due to prompt management of febrile neutropenic episodes, the expert panel of this guideline do not recommend vaccination with PCV or PPV during chemotherapy.
+Since the protection provided by the vaccine during chemotherapy is uncertain and the presence of decrease quality of life to the patient due to pain at reaction site and admission to hospital for treatment of cellulitis and the low incidence of invasive pneumococcal infection due to prompt management of febrile neutropenic episodes, the expert panel of this guideline do not recommend vaccination with pneumococcal vaccines during chemotherapy.
 The expert panel recommend effective prevention based on prompt antibiotic treatment of febrile at-risk patients and isolation measures to prevent contact especially during periods of severe neutropenia.